TakingItCasual/easymc/docs/commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Set what IAM group an IAM user belongs to.
-Requires two arguments: The name of the user, and the name of the group to add the user to.
+Takes two arguments: The name of the user, and the name of the group to add the user to.
 The user is removed from any groups it belonged to before.

 :bash:`user rotate_key`